aidin36/tocc/libtocc/docs/source/index.rst

     // kept.
 Replace it with an existing path. libtocc::Manager manager("/opt/tocc-managed/");

+    // Initializing the base-path.
+    // Note that it should be done once for each path.
+You will receive an
+    // exception if you call this method for an already-initialized path. manager.initialize();

     // Importing a file from the file system to the tocc-managed file system.
     // The second argument is the title of this file. libtocc::FileInfo new_file_info =